flavio-gualtieri/deepgarch/README.md

 | 3.0 | −6.3055 ± 0.0073 | 0.95 |
 | 5.0 | −6.3040 ± 0.0080 | 0.95 |

-(QLIKE levels differ between splits because the periods differ; only the trend down each column is meaningful.)
-The validation period is too close to training for the level head to over-reach, so `v_max = 1` for natural gas rests on test-split behaviour — a deliberate choice against a diagnosed failure, not a validated hyperparameter.
+The validation period is too close to training for the level head to over-reach, so `v_max = 1` for natural gas rests on test-split behaviour.

 ## Results

-10 seeds per market, mean ± sd; baselines are deterministic `arch` fits and carry no seed variation.
-Each market at its config `v_max` (natgas 1, SPY 1, oil 3).
-QLIKE and MSE score against **Parkinson range variance**, `(ln(high/low))²/(4 ln 2)` — unbiased for daily variance and far less noisy than squared returns.
-Violations test realised returns against the forecast distribution and are unaffected by the proxy.
-All numbers are the **test** split (`config.eval_split = test`, the default); validation figures are in [The `v_max` result](#the-v_max-result).
+QLIKE and MSE score against **Parkinson range variance**, `(ln(high/low))²/(4 ln 2)` — which was picked becasue it is unbiased for daily variance and less noisy than squared returns.
+Violations test realised returns against the forecast distribution and are unaffected by this proxy.
+All numbers are from the **test** split (`config.eval_split = test`, the default); validation figures are in [The `v_max` result](#the-v_max-result).